HonakerM/MTConnect-Python-Agent/README.md

 It is designed to be used in conjunction with a wsgi interface like flask or django.

 At the time of writting the library is not feature complete.
-Currently in the works is to get a minimal MTConnect instance operational.
+The current implementation is a minimal MTConnect instance operational.
 This library supports Devices, Components, DataItems, and Steams.
+As well as the probe, current, and sample commands.

+## Use
+To use this library first import the `mtconnect` module.

+`import mtconnect`

+Then create an instance of the MTConnect Agent

+`instance = mtconnect.MTConnect()`

+The instance requires a xml file with the device descriptions.
+The default location is `./device.xml`.
+This can be changed by setting the loc value as shown below.

+`instance = mtconnect.MTconnect(loc='./other_device.xml')`

+The instance creation also sets the hostname.
+This hostname is required by the mtconnect standard in the header of all responses.
+This can be set by providing the hostname variable as shown below.

+`instance = mtconnect.MTconnect(hostname='10.0.0.1:8000')`